Data-driven Thermal Anomaly Detection for Batteries using Unsupervised Shape Clustering: Introduction

 \subsection{The proposed method}

 To address some of the challenges mentioned above, this paper proposes a data-driven, model-free approach that monitors the shape-similarities across the measurements to detect battery thermal anomalies.
 The proposed method does not require the data to be continuous, making it robust to data loss and invalid data.
 The same reason also alleviates the effects of battery aging or environment variations since cells are likely to deteriorate or be influenced by these variations as a whole.
 Asynchronous data issue is handled by the shape-based distance measurement, which is invariant to signal shifting.
-Furthermore, this method can be applied to different configurations easily since it needs very little reference data.
+Furthermore, this method can be applied to different configurations easily and does not require any knowledge about sensor placements since it learns from the data.
+It also needs very little reference data (only several minutes).

 Clustering is an unsupervised learning algorithm that does not require training with labeled data.
 Therefore, this method can detect unforeseen anomalies.
-Unlike the existing cross-similarity approaches\cite{Schmid2020}, the proposed method does not need feature extraction.
-Also, comparing shapes(which is scaling-invariant) instead of values allows it to capture abnormality at the early stage.
-Therefore, this new method has the potential to give early warnings.
+Furthermore, unlike the existing cross-similarity approaches\cite{Schmid2020}, the proposed method does not need feature extraction.
+Furthermore, the key advantage of this new method is the potential to give early warnings.
+By comparing shapes (which is scaling-invariant), this method can detect small signal deviations even if the value differences between measurements are still small, giving it the ability to capture abnormality at the early stage.